Winnie Harlow: 2018 Canadian Grand Prix

 At the 2018 Canadian Grand Prix, Harlow was invited to wave the chequered flag, signifying the end of the race.
 A miscommunication between race officials led to Harlow being instructed to wave the flag on what should have been the penultimate lap of the race.
 As a result of the application of the Formula One sporting regulations, the final result was declared based on the positions at the end of lap 68 (i.e., the official race distance was shortened by two laps from the scheduled distance of 70 laps).
 The error did not seriously impact the race result.

+Acting

+Harlow made her acting debut in the 2023 horror film Alone at Night, followed by romantic comedy The Perfect Find that same year.
+In 2024, she made a guest appearance as herself in television dramedy Grown-ish, followed by a voice role in the cartoon series Monster High.
+She had a lead role in the Marvel Cinematic Universe animated series Eyes of Wakanda.

 Other work

 Harlow has appeared in music videos; these including JMSN's "The One", Eminem's "Guts Over Fear", Calvin Harris' "Promises", and Black Eyed Peas' "Where's the Love?".
 She cameoed in Beyoncé's "visual album" Lemonade and was in a video of Lilly Singh (a.k.a.
 IISuperwomanII) on YouTube named "Three Girls, One Elevator".

-In March 2022 Harlow founded the sun care and skincare brand Cay Skin, claiming she was influenced to do so after being badly sunburned on a photoshoot, where the photographer requested she not reapply sunscreen—to avoid the white cast most sunscreen products leave in photos.
+In March 2022 Harlow founded the sun care and skincare brand Cay Skin, saying she was influenced to do so after being badly sunburned on a photoshoot, where the photographer requested she not reapply sunscreen to avoid the white cast most sunscreen products leave in photos.